-Back by popular demand for the fifth year in a row, Dr. Gerald Nosich will lead a lively day-long workshop on the fundamentals of teaching critical thinking.
-New this year will be table facilitators to provide guidance and support during the group exercises and individual exploratory activities.
+Back by popular demand for the fifth year in a row, Dr. Gerald Nosich led a lively day-long workshop on the fundamentals of teaching critical thinking.
+Table facilitators provided guidance and support during the group exercises and individual exploratory activities.

 Day 2: Tuesday, May 21

-Day 2 of the Institute will kick off with a student panel and an interactive forum, allowing undergraduate and graduate students to share their i2a-related insights and experiences and giving participants a chance to ask questions and launch a dialogue with students.
+Day 2 of the Institute kicked off with a student panel and an interactive forum, allowing undergraduate and graduate students to share their i2a-related insights and experiences and giving participants a chance to ask questions and launch a dialogue with students.

-The morning also includes a poster session to provide a venue for faculty and staff to share and discuss their i2a projects and results in an informal setting with Institute participants.
+The morning also included a poster session to provide a venue for faculty and staff to share and discuss their i2a projects and results in an informal setting with Institute participants.

 Day 3: Wednesday, May 22

-Day 3 of the Institute will begin with a faculty panel and open forum, providing attendees with experience in using i2a concepts and tools to share their perspectives and lessons learned and giving Institute participants an opportunity to ask questions and deepen the dialogue.
+Day 3 of the Institute began with a faculty panel and open forum, providing attendees with experience in using i2a concepts and tools to share their perspectives and lessons learned and giving Institute participants an opportunity to ask questions and deepen the dialogue.

-This is followed by a second set of 75-minute, interactive concurrent sessions.
-The afternoon centers around a brand new plenary session by visiting scholar Dr. Scott Simkins.
+This was followed by a second set of 75-minute, interactive concurrent sessions.
+The afternoon centered around a brand new plenary session by visiting scholar Dr. Scott Simkins.

-The Institute will conclude with reflective exercises to help attendees consolidate and apply their newly learned Institute ideas.
+The Institute concluded with reflective exercises to help attendees consolidate and apply their newly learned Institute ideas.

 Who Should Attend?